5.1.3 Doping of Compound Semiconductors

 We already know a system where one negative elementary charge is bound to one positive one, forming a new "particle" – it is called "hydrogen atom".
 The only difference between an exciton and a hydrogen atom is that the mass of the hole is much smaller than the mass of the proton (and, of course, that our exciton can only exist in a solid).

-From a more advanced treatment of the hydrogen atom, where the electron mass is not neglected with respect to the proton mass, we immediately can carry over the solution of the relevant Schrödinger equation to an exciton.
+From a more advanced treatment of the hydrogen atom, where the electron mass is not neglected with respect to the proton mass, we can immediately carry over the solution of the relevant Schrödinger equation to an exciton.
 Of interest are especially the allowed energy states EX of the exciton, for which we obtain

-EX(k ) = Egap – mred · e4
+EX(k) = Egap – mred · e4

 8 · (h · e0 er · n)2